Olympic Rings of Oppression: Beijing 2022

 We are calling for the Australian Government to declare a boycott of the 2022 Beijing Winter Olympics.
 Sending Australians to the Winter Olympics will be seen by China as a tacit endorsement of their human rights abuse and the Australian Government needs to show that it does not endorse human rights abuse and will actively stand against it.

-As the Olympics in Japan gets underway from 23 July to 8 August, ahead of the Winter Olympics next year in China, we reflect on the words of the International Olympic Committee (IOC): “The goal of the Olympic Movement is to contribute to building a peaceful and better world.”
-Tibetans experience none of this.
+The International Olympic Committee (IOC) says: “The goal of the Olympic Movement is to contribute to building a peaceful and better world.”
+Yet Tibetans experience none of this.
 For Tibetans, Uyghurs and the people of Hong Kong, China only offers oppression and violation of fundamental human rights .
 We must hold the Chinese Communist Party to account and expose the Olympic Rings of Oppression in Beijing 2022.

 Nearly twenty years ago, despite global opposition, the International Olympic Committee awarded China the prestigious 2008 Summer Olympics claiming the Games would have a positive impact on human rights.
 They were wrong.
 China has not only failed to improve its human rights record, but an emboldened Chinese government embarked on a sweeping campaign of repression that has now reached an unprecedented low.